Russel Alexander Taib

 No athlete can succeed, without a good support network around them.
 For the successes past, present and future a heartfelt thank you to all who have played a part in helping me.
 We are actively looking for opportunities to generate support for Russ’s athletics career.
 If you have any interest please feel free to contact us.

-- Born in Malaysia, living in Hobart, Tasmania
+- Born in Malaysia, to Malaysian/English parents

 - Represented Malaysia at the 1st Youth Asian Games